lambtron/emojipacks/README.md

 ## Run Batch Upload script

+A file named batchUploadExample.sh is provided for your reference.
+Edit this file change the subdomain, email, and password parameters to your own and save it as batchUpload.sh or something similar.

 This script will aid in the process of batch uploading.

-To use edit the batchUpload.sh file and replace the parameters with your information.

 It optionally takes an argument for the directory path that contains your yaml files.
 If this is not provided './packs' will be used by default.